 If you care about cooling efficiency, you should buy an air conditioner with a copper condenser coil.
 Aluminum coils can not match the cooling efficiency of a copper coil.

 If you notice carefully, condenser coils are bent in ” U” shapes, and there are multiple turns of tubes in a single condenser coil.
-There is a reason for this shape.

 Due to this shape and multiple turns, refrigerants can travel more distance and get more time to dissipate heat.